-Our course organisation encourages students to experience the range of learning areas offered under the Australian Curriculum in Years 7-10, inspiring them to think about their interests, face challenges with a growth mindset, and position them to make informed decisions about their pathway for senior.
-The progression of our programs are deliberate and intentional, leveraging learning to support every students' potential.
+Our course organisation encourages students to experience the range of learning areas offered under the Australian Curriculum in Years 7-9, inspiring them to think about their interests, face challenges with a growth mindset, and position them to make informed decisions about their pathway for senior.
+The progression of our programs is deliberate and intentional, leveraging learning to support every student's potential.